Four Tarot Divination Books That Are Worth The Money

 Book 1: Josephine McCarthy’s Tarot Skills for the 21st Century

 Known now for founding Quareia, Josephine McCarthy is at this point an assured master of the Western Esoteric tradition.
-But importantly for us, she is a natural psychic who grew up seeing the hidden beings in every rock and flower around and she has been divining with tarot cards since she was a young teenager.
+But importantly for us, she is (by her own account) a natural psychic who grew up hearing and seeing the hidden beings in every rock and flower around.
+She has been divining with tarot cards since she was a young teenager.
 In my opinion, McCarthy is one of the better divinatory tarot masters alive today.

-As far as Tarot Skills-, it is important to contextualize this book.
+As far as her tarot book, Tarot Skills For The 21st Century (2020), it is important to contextualize this book.
 It is written essentially for students of Quareia, McCarthy’s esoteric school.
 This in mind, we can put aside McCarthy’s insistence on things pertaining to her students alone such as the card meanings which she gives or ways to safely handle the deck (remember: different things under different conditions) and take what applies, or may be applied, to us.

 Things that stood out in this book were;

 The ethics section: McCarthy gives good ethical guidelines in her usual no-nonsense manner, including the sensible advice to not make thing up if you are stuck.
-I especially like that she said this as I have seen other tarot teachers show their students how to wiggle their way out of “going blank” in a reading and I have protested silently at the unethical nature of such advice.
-If you do not connect, always admit this.
+I especially like that she pointed this out as I have seen other tarot teachers show their students how to wiggle their way out of “going blank” in a reading, usually by babbling on about the imagery on the cards.
+This is certainly harmless if you’re an entertainment reader.
+But if you are a divinatory reader then it is nothing less than charlatanry.
+When you look at the cards you should know what to say.
+If you don’t, then there is no reading for you to give.
+Does this mean that commercial reading is now unlikely to make you money?
+Yes.
+And does the universe give a shit that you’re trying to make money off of reading the occult weather?
+Of course not, it’s the fucking universe.

 The baby booties example.
 To illustrate the tarot cards as representing every thing you can think of in just 78 emblems, McCarthy uses the example of baby booties, or small shoes for newborns.
-She masterfully shows how a simply term like ‘baby booties’ can mean so many different things in different contexts.
-I like this example because it shows a creative use of the cards without the over-reliance on meanings which still plagues some dogmatists today.
+She masterfully shows how a simple term like ‘baby booties’ can mean so many different things in different contexts.
+I like this example because it shows a creative use of the cards without the over-reliance on meanings that still plagues some dogmatists today (cough cough, Deborah Lipp, cough cough).

-Focus on Wisdom McCarthy has learnt from her experience that she should understand not just the outcomes of a situation but why it happened and any spiritual lesson or insight that might be gained from looking at it.
-This knowledge allows the querent to avoid making the same mistake in future and progress on the spirtiual journey.
+Spiritual Context: McCarthy has learnt from her lengthy tarot divination experience that she should understand not just the outcomes of a situation but why it happened and any spiritual lesson or insight that might be gained from looking at it.
+This knowledge allows the querent to avoid making the same mistake in future and progress on their spiritual journey.

 For example, merely telling people that something will or will not happen does not do this, so instead of some over-simplfiied technique for a yes/no question, McCarthy’s spread uses more than 5 cards to answer it, allowing yes/no questions to be read with wisdom.
 This is as opposed to techniques from people like Eden Grey, who pull cards for a literal “yes” or “no” answer.
 I much prefer McCarthy’s approach.